projectfluent/dom-l10n-documentation/src/using-fluent.md

 ---

-Now, we're going to add a JavaScript function to `index.js` to retrieve this meta data.
+Now we are going to add a JavaScript function to `index.js` to retrieve this meta data.

 ```JavaScript
 function getMeta(elem) {